Connect GitHub to Google Sheets — No Code Required

 Connect GitHub and Google Sheets

-Go to the Integrations tab in Vendarwon Flow and authorize both GitHub and Google Sheets.
-Each takes under 2 minutes — just click Authorize and follow the prompts.
-No API keys to configure manually.
+Go to the Integrations tab in Vendarwon Flow and authorise both GitHub and Google Sheets.
+Each takes under 2 minutes — just click Authorise and follow the prompts.
+No API keys to configure manually, no webhooks to set up.

 Describe your automation in plain English

 Click New Workflow and type what you want to happen.
-For example: "When a new commit arrives in GitHub, append a new row with data in Google Sheets with the details."
+For example: "When there is a new commit pushed in GitHub, automatically append a new row with data in Google Sheets with all the relevant details included."
 The AI reads your description and builds the complete workflow — triggers, actions, conditions, and all.

 Activate and it runs forever

-Review the workflow in the visual editor, make any tweaks, then click Activate.
-From that moment, every qualifying commit in GitHub automatically triggers an action in Google Sheets — no manual work, no checking, no missed steps.
+Review the workflow in the visual editor, adjust any details, then click Activate.
+From that moment, every qualifying commit in GitHub automatically triggers the right action in Google Sheets — no manual steps, no missed triggers, no babysitting required.

 GitHub